wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 The invitations you send are valid for seven days.
 You can view the status of the invitation by expanding **Identity & Access Management** and then clicking **Pending Invitations**.

+{% include note.html content="If you have created custom roles and want to assign only custom roles to the user for a particular Operations to Applications service instance, you must make sure that you also assign at least one Operations to Applications service role for the instance.
+For example, the **Viewer** service role." %}